There's a possibility that Hyundai's forthcoming bakkie will be powered by a 6-cylinder, 3.0-litre turbodiesel engine...

 Render by Duwyne Aspeling, Cars.co.za

 Is this what Hyundai's forthcoming bakkie will look like?
 Perhaps...
-We have been keeping a close eye on developments regarding Hyundai’s new bakkie and while official information remains thin, Hyundai has now confirmed that production of its first bakkie will start in 2021.
-Furthermore, it will be produced at Hyundai's plant in Alabama, USA.
+Last year, Hyundai announced that production of its first-ever bakkie will begin in 2021 and that it will be built at the marque's plant in Alabama, USA!
+We have been keeping a close eye on developments regarding Hyundai’s new bakkie and while official information remains thin, pieces of the puzzle are slowly coming together.

 The 2015 Hyundai Santa Cruz Concept was given the green light for production in 2017 and we know that Hyundai and Kia are reportedly co-developing a pickup with the intention of infiltrating the lucrative pickup market in the US.
 While a rival to the full-size Ford F-150 might be a push too far, it appears that a medium-sized bakkie to rival the likes of the ever-popular Toyota Hilux and Ford Ranger is likely.